fthomas/refined/docs/custom_predicates.md

   Predicate.instance(p => p.x >= 0 && p.y < 0, p => s"($p is in quadrant 4)")
 ```

-We have now everything in place to refine `Point` values with the `refine`
+We have now everything in place to refine `Point` values with the `refineT`
 function and our predicates:

 ```scala